-In the context of globalization and the current social, economic, technological and ecological transformation, the leadership needed by organizations requires the ability to maneuver in uncertain and complex environments.
-The company is a community of people that offers goods (products and services) to satisfy the real needs of its stakeholders.
-This implies placing people at the center of strategic decisions, considering them as ends and not as means or human resources to be managed for reputation, power or financial gain.
-In this context, those responsible for people management and talent management must make realistic decisions and act in a creative, proactive, flexible and innovative manner, in order to generate a solid foundation of trust among collaborators, which will give meaning to strategies and guarantee commitment to personal and social goals, striving for the common good and sustainable development.
-In the context of globalization and the current social, economic, technological and ecological transformation, the leadership needed by organizations requires the ability to maneuver in uncertain and complex environments.
-The company is a community of people that offers goods (products and services) to satisfy the real needs of its stakeholders.
-This implies placing people at the center of strategic decisions, considering them as ends and not as means or human resources to be managed for reputation, power or financial gain.
-In this context, those responsible for people management and talent management must make realistic decisions and act in a creative, proactive, flexible and innovative manner, in order to generate a solid foundation of trust among collaborators, which will give meaning to strategies and guarantee commitment to personal and social goals, striving for the common good and sustainable development.
+In the context of globalization and the current social, economic, technological and ecological transformation, the leadership that organizations need requires the capacity to maneuver in uncertain and complex environments.

+The company is a community of people that offers goods (products and services) to meet the real needs of their stakeholders.
+This involves placing people at the center of strategic decisions, considering them ends and not means or human resources that are managed to achieve reputation, power or economic benefit.

+In this context, those responsible for managing people and managing talent must make realistic decisions and act in a creative, proactive, flexible and innovative way, to generate solid foundations of trust among employees, to make it possible to give meaning to strategies and guarantee commitment to personal and social purposes, seeking the common good and sustainable development.